spacelift-io/user-documentation/docs/vendors/cloudformation/README.md

 ## Does Spacelift support CloudFormation frameworks?

 Yes!
 We support [AWS CDK](https://github.com/aws/aws-cdk){: rel="nofollow"}, [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/){: rel="nofollow"}, and the [Serverless Framework](https://www.serverless.com/){: rel="nofollow"}.
 You can read more about it in the relevant subpages of this document.

+## Template bucket limitations

+Spacelift uses a user-provided S3 bucket to upload templates to as part of applying your changes.
+When creating this bucket, please make sure that the bucket name does not contain any periods (`.`).
+Using a bucket name containing periods will cause the template upload to fail.